 ICCVAM Contributions to OECD Activities

-ICCVAM member agencies participate in the development and national review of guidelines for the testing of chemicals issued by the Test Guidelines Programme of the Organisation for Economic Co-operation and Development (OECD).
-OECD test guidelines are used by government, industry, and independent laboratories in the 36 member countries of the OECD to assess chemical safety.
+ICCVAM member agencies participate in the development and national review of chemical testing guidelines issued by the Test Guidelines Programme of the Organisation for Economic Co-operation and Development (OECD).
+OECD guidelines are used by government, industry, and independent laboratories of the 38 OECD member countries to assess chemical safety.
 ICCVAM members also serve on OECD expert groups for topic areas such as skin sensitization, eye irritation, and quantitative structure-activity relationship modeling.

-The U.S. National Coordinator for the OECD Test Guidelines Programme, an ex officio member of ICCVAM, solicits and collates U.S. comments on draft test guidelines and other documents of the Test Guidelines Programme.
-The National Coordinator represents the United States at the annual meeting of the Working Group of National Coordinators and in other test guideline development activities.
-Beginning in 2018, the U.S. National Coordinator has been joined at this meeting by one or more ICCVAM members who are subject matter experts in topics planned for discussion at the meeting.
+The U.S. National Coordinators for the OECD Test Guidelines Programme, who are members of ICCVAM, solicit and collate U.S. comments on draft test guidelines and other documents of the Test Guidelines Programme.
+The National Coordinators represent the United States at the Working Group of National Coordinators annual meeting and in other test guideline development activities.

 Ongoing Activities and Documents Under Review

-- NICEATM and ICCVAM scientists are participating in a group developing a "Case Study on the Use of an Integrated Approach to Testing and Assessment for Identifying Estrogen Receptor Active Chemicals," submitted to the OECD Working Party on Hazard Assessment.
+- NICEATM and ICCVAM scientists are participating in a group developing a "Case Study on the Use of an Integrated Approach to Testing and Assessment for Identifying Androgen Receptor Active Chemicals," submitted to the OECD Working Party on Hazard Assessment in 2019.

 - NICEATM and ICCVAM scientists participate in annual meetings of the OECD Validation Management Group-Non-animal, which focuses on evaluation of new methods for identifying endocrine disruptors.

-- NICEATM scientists participated in expert meetings on skin sensitization and skin and eye irritation in 2016, 2017, and 2018, which produced 13 updates to OECD test guidelines issued in 2017 through 2019.
+- NICEATM scientists participated in expert meetings on skin sensitization and skin and eye irritation in 2016, 2017, and 2018, which produced at least 15 updates to OECD test guidelines issued in 2017 through 2019.